callumacrae/lynx.io/articles/phpBB-introduction.md

 Most of the plugins include a how-to guide, they should look like the one in this guide: <http://www.phpbb.com/mods/installing/>

 Plugin installation is made even easier, with a tool called AutoMOD.
 This tool is designed to  parse and automatically install MODX MODifications for phpBB3.
 It also has the ability to uninstall MODs.
 All the MODs listed in the MOD Database (see below) do support AutoMOD.
-If you are interested in using AutoMOD, see [http://www.phpbb.com/mods/automod/](this page).
+If you are interested in using AutoMOD, see [this page](http://www.phpbb.com/mods/automod/).

 Plugins can be downloaded from several sources, the official one can be found here: <http://www.phpbb.com/customise/db/modifications-1/>; but of course Google will help you find even more.